MotusWTS/motus/README.md

 ## Installation

-The easiest way to install motus is from Birds Canada's R-universe:
+The easiest way to install motus is from Birds Canada's [R-Universe](https://birdscanada.r-universe.dev):

 ```R
 install.packages("motus",